StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 Output model is ./tempfolder/trainAndUnalbed.w2v.20.bin

-##Convert text data to kaldi format
+## 2.3 Convert text data to kaldi format
-We already have all the data in list of tokens format, so we can use w2v to convert list of tokens into list of vectors.
+We already have all the data in list of tokens format, so we can use w2v to convert them into list of vectors.

 ~~~
 python 0020_w2v_to_kaldi.py